viamrobotics/docs/docs/fleet/configure-a-fleet.md

 You must be an [organization owner](/fleet/rbac/#permissions) in order to create fragments.

 A fragment can define one, several, or all resources on a machine.
-You can add multiple fragments to a single machine, or you can add additional resources to a machine that has already been configured with a fragment.
+You can add multiple fragments to a single machine, and you can add additional resources to a machine that has already been configured with a fragment.

 ## Create a fragment